About the NICE programme

 Students on the NICE programme will do the following two things as they participate in the programme:

 Complete online modules in intercultural competence and entrepreneurship.
-These modules assume that the student has no background in either topic and start at a very basic level.
-As the students work through the content within the modules, they will learn to understand and utilise these concepts in their work both on the modules and in their global challenge.
+These modules assume little to no knowledge on the part of the student in either topic.
+As students work through the modular content, they begin to grasp and learn how to utilise these concepts in their work both within the modules and their global challenge.

 Build an innovative business solution to a Global Challenge.
-At the point of application, each applicant will have the opportunity to select which Global Challenges they are interested in working on and successful applicants will be placed into a virtual group based on their selection.
-By the end of the modules, the student groups will have produced a business model canvas outlines their solution to their chosen Global Challenge.
+At the point of application, each applicant will have the opportunity to select which Global Challenges they are interested to work on.
+Successful applicants will be placed into a virtual group based on their selection.
+By the end of the modules, the student groups will have produced a business model canvas which outlines their Global Challenge solution.

-Students who participate in the NICE programme will have the opportunity to do the following two things:
+Students participating in the NICE programme will also have the opportunity to do the following two things:

 Attend the NICE 2020 Summer School in Salamanca.
-The NICE Summer School is open to all students who have completed the online modules, and applications will open up in early 2020.
+The NICE Summer School is open to all students who have completed the online modules.
+Applications will open in early 2020.

 Complete the NICE SLICC (Student-Led, Individually-Created Course).
-The NICE SLICC offers a reflective framework for students to gain 10 ECTS credits for their work on the NICE online modules, by developing their own set of personal and professional skills and attributes through this experience.
-These 10 credits are given by the University of Edinburgh and each partner has a different solution to credit equivalency.
+The NICE SLICC offers a reflective framework for students to gain 10 ECTS credits for their work on the NICE online modules, by developing their own set of personal and professional skills and attributes over the course of their NICE experience.
+The 10 ECTS credits will be awarded by the University of Edinburgh and each partner has determined its own solution for credit equivalency.
 If you have questions about credit equivalency, please contact your local institution for more information.